 The Board of Trustees comprises up to ten trustees; the reason for this size is to capture the breadth of skills and experience needed to oversee the running of the charity.
 Three trustees make a quorum.
 Board members can participate by social media and remote communications, such as via telephone or Skype.
 Board meetings will be called every 3-4 months; the frequency is considered to be an effective period for trustees to review and to plan ahead, without being too frequent or infrequent.

-The Trustees appoint a Chair and Vice-Chair; Nick Tubbs is the current Chair and the Vice-Chair is Lucy Perriam (appointed 22 July 19).
+The Trustees appoint a Chair and Vice-Chair; Lucy Perriam is the current Chair and the Vice-Chair is to be appointed.

 Terms of Reference

 The terms of reference for the Board of Trustees are as follows.

 - Meet 3-4 times a year routinely and extraordinarily when needed